Mikuni Carb Installation and Tuning Instructions

 The parts included in the dual carb kit are pictured below.

-The carb adapters are the two black rubber parts pictured above.
+The carb adapters are the two black rubber parts pictured above - actually steel plates covered in rubber.

 Note that the adapters have only two holes for mount studs.
 Some SU carbs and manifolds use 4 studs, some use two studs.
-If your manifold has 4 studs, just ignore two of the studs.
+If your manifold has 4 studs, just ignore two of the studs and use the two on each carb that make for the most convenient installation.
 On some manifolds the studs may be long enough that one or two will have to be removed or they will contact the back of the carb.
-It usually find that it makes a cleaner installation to remove all of the studs and substitute bolts - 5/16 coarse thread in these manifolds.
+It usually makes for a cleaner installation to remove all of the studs and substitute bolts - 5/16 coarse thread in most manifolds.
 Button head Allen bolts are recommended.

 On some of the adapters the holes are spaced fractionally too close together to fit easily on some of the studs.
-This can easily be taken care of by elongating the holes slightly with a rat tail or chain saw file.
+This can easily be taken care of by elongating the holes slightly with a rat tail or chain saw file or small rotary cutter in a die grinder.
+Remember that there is steel under the rubber.

 The carbs in the dual carb kits have been modified with longer throttle shafts so that extend out each side.
 This extension is used to connect to an intermediary shaft that spans the distance between and connects the two carbs.
 The intermediary shaft included is normally cut long, to be sure that it will be long enough for the various applications with different carb spacing.
 It will normally have to be cut for each application.
 A simple hack saw will do the job.
 Just sand or file the end smooth.